 The Hon Bernie Ripoll

 Bernie has been a Director of Inala Primary Care since 2007 when our original constitution required the appointment of a community representative.
-When our constitution changed in 2015 he elected to continue with the organisation because of his deep attachment to our work.
-Bernie too is a migrant, arriving in Inala as a child speaking limited English.
-Like many of our Directors, he is keen to see our organisation continue to serve the ethnically diverse and disadvantaged community which stimulated our drive to create new models of care.
+When our constitution changed in 2015 he elected to continue with the organisation because of his deeply held beliefs on the work of IPC in the local community.
+Bernie and his family were migrants to Australia, settling in Inala after a period at the then Wacol, Migrant Camp.
+Like many of our Directors, he is committed to ensure Inala Primary Care continues to serve the ethnically diverse and disadvantaged community that motivated us to create new models of health care.

-Bernie holds a Bachelor of Marketing and is a Member of the Clinical Governance Committee of Inala Primary Care.
+Bernie holds a Bachelor of Business degree from QUT, has completed the AICD Company Directors Course and is a Member of the IPC Clinical Governance Committee.